 Vertical Difference Angle

-The elevation angle is the vertical angle of a light or point to the horizontal plane of the observer.
-It can be calculated from the heights of the observer and the light or point, the tidal range and the distance between m For a leading line the difference of the elevation angles of front and rear light plays an important role for correct design.

-The equations necessary04 are derived from Figure 7.It is essential that the navigator perceives a vertical separation between the front and rear leading lights at all points along the useful segment of the leading line.
+It is essential that the navigator perceives a vertical separation between the front and rear leading lights at all points along the useful segment of the leading line.
 The vertical angle refers to the angle between a light and the observer’s horizontal plane.
 The vertical difference angle γ is defined as the difference between the vertical angles of the front and rear lights as seen from the observer’s position.
 This angle plays a critical role in the correct design of a leading line, as it affects the mariner’s ability to distinguish the two lights.
 Vertical difference angle is calculated at Mean Low Water (MLW), since this condition typically results in the smallest vertical separation, which can challenge visibility and recognition of the leading line.

 Equations 10 to 11 below are derived with reference to Figure 8, which illustrates the geometric relationships involved.